Gau232/myntra-clone/README.md

 # Myntra Clone - React jS app

 This web app is a closest clone of an e-commerce website - Myntra built using React.
 It uses API to fetch product data.
-It has home page, catalog page, product page, cart and user authentication features.

 ## Demo